Milva: Sanremo Music Festival

-This is a list of Sanremo Music Festival contests which Milva had entered.
-Milva had participated 15 times in the famous music festival, held annually, tying the record for most participations along with Peppino di Capri and Toto Cutugno.
+This is a list of Sanremo Music Festival contests which Milva entered.
+Milva participated 15 times in the annual music festival, tying the record for most participations (as of 2023) with Al Bano, Anna Oxa, Peppino di Capri and Toto Cutugno.

 NOTE: N.F. signifies that the song did not qualify for the main event.

 Filmography

 This is a chronologically ordered list of films in which Milva appeared or provided singing vocals for.